Neznany/fluxgym_bucket/README.md

 height = 864

-# Example 2 for bucket with mostly non square images
+# Example 2 for bucket with mostly non square images while we don't want them to be resized
 resize: 0
 resolution width: 768
 resolution height: 1024

 will create buckets to fit the pixel area of 768x1024 so if you have 768 x 1024 images they will be directly used in the 768 bucket, same if you have 1024 x 768, they will be in 1024 bucket as the area is same.
 This is a good option if your images are largely non-square.
 Setting resolution to the size of your images will ensure they will be used without cropping.
-For example most of your images are 768 x 1024
+For example if most or all of your images are 768 x 1024 use this option

+# Important
  Aspect-ratio-aware resizing and bucketing:

     If no_upscale = False: